BoolPurist/Rust_Fav_Fold/README.md

 ## Installation

-1. Install rust
+1. Install rust like described here (Link)[https://www.rust-lang.org/tools/install]
-2. Clone this repository
+2. Clone this repository  via git clone
-3. Go into repository
+3. Go into clone repository
 4. Execute the following command
+5. You might need to restart your shell so the command "folder_favorite" is available.

 ```
 cargo install --bin folder_favorite --path "."